The Edward Cadbury Charitable Trust

 - Trustees assess applications against trust objectives and Charity Commission public benefit guidelines

-The trust maintains the ethos established by founder Edward Cadbury, with trustees believing that “our mission remains as relevant today as when it was first established” in 1945.
+The trust maintains the ethos established by founder Edward Cadbury, with trustees believing that “their mission today is as relevant as it was when Edward Cadbury first identified the need to support the local community.”
 This commitment to the founder's vision, combined with Quaker principles, guides all funding decisions.

 How to Apply